f3-factory/F3com-data/prefab-registry/main.md

 ## Passing arguments

-If you need to pass arguments during class instanciation, you can do it in two ways:
+If you need to pass arguments during class instantiation, you can do it in two ways:

 ### Using Prefab

 ``` php
 // somewhere in the code